search close

 • view a list of your custom signals.

-• access a detailed view of a custom signal by clicking the View link to the right of the custom signal.
+• access a detailed view of a custom signal by clicking View to the right of the custom signal.
 Additional controls on the detailed view page enable you to edit and remove the custom signal.

 About the Site Alerts page